South Bunbury - Bunbury

 Table Chart PROFILE FAQ

-The worker-to-resident ratio was 0.9, indicating substantial local employment opportunities.
-Over the year ending June 2025, employment increased by 6.5%, while labour force grew by 5.4%, reducing the unemployment rate by 1.0 percentage points.
-In comparison, Rest of WA saw employment growth of 1.1%, labour force expansion of 0.5%, and a 0.6 percentage point drop in unemployment.
-National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Bunbury - Bunbury's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+There are 0.9 workers for each resident, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, employment increased by 6.7%, while labour force grew by 5.6%, leading to a decrease in unemployment rate by 1.0 percentage points.
+In comparison, Rest of WA saw employment growth of 1.4% and a fall in unemployment rate by 0.2 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to South Bunbury - Bunbury's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment